CMihai99/fyndro/Documentation/maintainer/RebasingAndMerging.md

 but avoiding problems is not actually all that hard.

-One thing to be aware of in general is that, unlike many other projects, Andro is not scared of seeing merge commits in its development history.
+One thing to be aware of in general is that, unlike many other projects, Fyndro is not scared of seeing merge commits in its development history.
 Indeed, given the future-scaling of the project, avoiding merges would be nearly impossible.
 Some problems encountered by maintainers result from a desire to avoid merges, while others come from merging a little too often.